Eldeston/Creative-Computing/Semester 01/Class 02/Expository Writing - Piracy.md

 ## The Solution
 - Better Pricing - Products/services should be priced accordingly to the countries' inflation rate.
 - Better Service - Services should do better than their pirated counterparts.

+So how do we counter piracy?
+Taking down pirates will only make more.
+The solution is to solve at the root of the problem.
 ## The Applications
 - Piracy should never be justified in the first place, but it should be reduced.
 - People should support their favorite creators anywhere they can afford.